zhulingchen/nd082-Azure-Cloud-DevOps-Starter-Code/C2-Agile Development with Azure/project/starter_files/flask-sklearn/README.md

     ![A successful Azure Pipelines 2](../screenshots/successful_azure_pipelines_run_2.png)

-* Successful prediction from deployed flask app in Azure Cloud Shell.
-[Use this file as a template for the deployed prediction](https://github.com/udacity/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C2-AgileDevelopmentwithAzure/project/starter_files/flask-sklearn/make_predict_azure_app.sh).
+* Successful prediction from deployed flask app in Azure Cloud Shell [Use this file as a template for the deployed prediction](https://github.com/udacity/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C2-AgileDevelopmentwithAzure/project/starter_files/flask-sklearn/make_predict_azure_app.sh).
 The output should look similar to this:

     * Run the prediction script `./make_predict_azure_app.sh` after the webapp is online.